 Duplicate content is a problem, especially in eCommerce.
 For instance, when different stores sell the same items and all use the same product descriptions provided by the manufacturer, identical content ends up all across the web.
 This makes it difficult for crawlers to identify which one they should favor.

 Search engines rarely show multiple versions of the same content.
 Instead, they will choose the best page version and put that on the top.

 So, duplicate content might lead to lower rankings and traffic losses, hurting your sales significantly.
 To stand out and make it to the top, stop using the same product descriptions as your competitors.
 Customize your copy to make it original and tell a story about your product.
 It might take more time and effort, but eventually, it will lead to more sales.

 Where many businesses go wrong is that they focus on paid advertising alone.
 When in fact, content marketing and paid advertising work quite nicely together.
-They’re like the kangaroo and the wombat of the eCommerce world.

 The great thing about paid advertising is that you will see immediate results: you can shoot to the top of Google search in an instant.

 However, the downside is that once you stop paying for those ads, your visibility goes “poof”.
 It’s gone.

 Good thing we have content marketing!
 Yes, there are some upfront costs there, and it might take some time to start seeing results.
 But once the content is published, it will begin climbing the SERP ladder earning clicks along the way, without you ever having to invest in it again.

 So why waste all the cheddar on paid advertising when there’s a much more economical way to drive traffic to your eCommerce site?